Semimetallic and semiconducting graphene-hBN multilayers with parallel or reverse stacking: Introduction

 One widespread choice is to combine graphene with hexagonal boron nitride (hBN).
 Heterostructures of various numbers and stacking arrangements of graphene and hBN layers feature, e.g., diverse super-lattice moir\'e effects \cite{wangCompositeSupermoireLattices2019, moonElectronicPropertiesGraphene2014, sakaiElectronicStructureStability2011, yangSituManipulationVan, wangNewGenerationMoire2019, finneyTunableCrystalSymmetry2019, wallbankMoireSuperlatticeEffects2015, zollnerHeterostructuresGrapheneHBN2019}, topological states \cite{huMoireValleytronicsRealizing2018, moulsdaleKagomNetworkChiral2022}, correlated states and superconductivity \cite{chenSignaturesTunableSuperconductivity2019, sunCorrelatedStatesDoublyaligned2021}, dielectric and ferroelectric properties \cite{https://doi.org/10.1002/smll.201501766, https://doi.org/10.48550/arxiv.2102.12398, https://doi.org/10.48550/arxiv.2209.10636}, and exotic Hofstadter butterflies \cite{chenZeroenergyModesValley2016, fabianWannierDiagramBrownZak2021}.

-Here, we offer the hybrid tight-binding and $k.p$-theory for the low-energy states of 3D synthetic crystals constructed from alternately stacked graphene and hBN monolayers.
+Here, we provide both hybrid tight-binding-$k.p$-theory and density functional theory (DFT) calculations for the low-energy states of 3D synthetic crystals constructed from alternately stacked graphene and hBN monolayers.
 At a single interface between graphene and hBN monolayers, the two lattices have slightly different lattice constants, and straining one lattice to fit the lattice constant of the other is energetically very costly \cite{unpublished}.
 However, in a 3D bulk system with hBN layers alternating on either side of each monolayer graphene, the adhesion energy would promote the favourable atomic stacking of carbon and boron/nitrogen atoms.
-Recent ab initio density functional theory \cite{giovannettiSubstrateinducedBandGap2007} and diffusion Monte Carlo calculations \cite{unpublished} consistently revealed that the interplay of adhesion and strain favours carbon atoms to align with boron atoms to minimize the total potential energy\cite{sakaiElectronicStructureStability2011}.
+In compliance with recent first-principles \cite{giovannettiSubstrateinducedBandGap2007} and diffusion Monte Carlo calculations \cite{unpublished} our DFT results confirm the interplay of adhesion and strain to favour carbon atoms to align with boron atoms to minimize the total energy \cite{lebedevaComparisonPerformanceVan2017, sakaiElectronicStructureStability2011}.

-We study the two extreme cases of periodic 3D stacking obtained by i) translating the hBN layers in the stacking process (hence all hBN layers are parallel to each other) or ii) alternatingly rotating the hBNs before placing them onto the graphene, resulting in adjacent hBN crystals in every second layer being antiparallel to each other (c.f. \fig{}\ref{fig:Lattice}).
+We study periodic 3D stacking obtained by translating the hBN layers in the stacking process (hence all hBN layers are parallel to each other, c.f.~\fig{}\ref{fig:1}).